gluwa/creditcoin-docs/faq.md

 ## What is the total amount of $CTC issued?

-The maximum supply is 2,000,000,000.
 You can view the total current supply using the block explorer: [https://explorer.creditcoin.org/](https://explorer.creditcoin.org/)

 ## Do you have a Block Explorer for Creditcoin?